The National Curriculum for computing aims to ensure that all pupils:

 We mostly use our iPads for the teaching of Computing, although we have other equipment including a large number of Blue-Bot floor robots.
 Coding is taught by programming the robots for our youngest children, progressing to written programs on paper and on-screen.
-By the middle of Key Stage 2, children can write increasingly complex programs on-screen, including using Swift Playgrounds.
+By the middle of Key Stage 2, children can write increasingly complex programs on-screen, including using Scratch.

 Every class spends time every year covering E-Safety, because this is constantly changing and such an important part of the children's lives.

-The rest of the Computing time is spent using a range of creativity software, including Garage Band for music composition and film-making.
+The rest of the Computing time is spent using a range of creativity software, including Garage Band for music composition and IMovie for film-making.
 The emphasis here is on children finding out for themselves what they can do and sharing what they know with others.
 They plan projects, create them, evaluate them and share, ending with a product they can be proud of.

 What the children say